melissa-perez/creatorverse/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+It was difficult working with pure CSS and remembering how to use Flexbox and React.
+I also started the project near the deadline so I had very little time to finish all features.

 ## License

-Copyright [👉🏿 yyyy] [👉🏿 name of copyright owner]
+Copyright [👉🏿 2024] [👉🏿 Melissa Perez]

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at